import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/xz-backdoor/index.md

-As such, if you're a security professional and open source security enthusiast, a wonderful opportunity for you to get involved is to write rules to detect behaviors such as this; and to embrace wholesale the idea that security contributions to the broader open-source ecosystem can actually be in the form of aggregate detection instead of raw *Hey your authentication here isn't working!* (Though both aren't bad either!)
+As such, if you're a security professional and open source security enthusiast, a wonderful opportunity for you to get involved is to write rules to detect behaviors such as this; and to embrace wholesale the idea that security contributions to the broader open-source ecosystem can actually be in the form of aggregate detection instead of raw *"Hey your authentication here isn't working!"* (Though both aren't bad either!)

 ## Combinatorial Explosion: A Dependency Issue